-Here the CPU pools CPU capacity is distributed to the operable virtual machines in the most efficient manner in accordance with the settings for the VMs (see page 253).
+Here the CPU pools CPU capacity is distributed to the operable virtual machines in the most efficient manner in accordance with the settings for the VMs (see page 283).

-- 390 On SU /390 scheduling is implemented by the VM2000 hypervisor in one of two different procedures: - Fixed CPU assignment (dedicated CPUs) - CPU assignment in the time-slicing procedure - x86 On SU x86 scheduling is implemented by the Xen hypervisor in a manner similar to time slicing.
+- On SU /390 scheduling is implemented by the VM2000 hypervisor in one of two different procedures: - Fixed CPU assignment (dedicated CPUs) - CPU assignment in the time-slicing procedure - views on SU x86 scheduling is implemented by the Xen hypervisor in a manner similar to time slicing.